Skip Breadcrumb Links

 Skilled trades offer long-term sustainable careers with opportunities to advance to managerial positions, teaching, and self-employment.
 Today’s technology allows for outdoor infrastructure projects to continue throughout the winter, so being laid off during the winter months is less a concern.

-It is estimated that if you complete your apprenticeship you can earn between 5 to $50 an hour; that’s well above minimum wage and in some cases more than some university graduates make.
-A trades person with a Red Seal Endorsement, Canada’s standard of excellence for skilled trades, is able to work anywhere in Canada.
+It is estimated that if you complete your apprenticeship, you can earn between $5 and $50 an hour; that’s well above minimum wage and, in some cases, more than some university graduates make.
+A tradesperson with a Red Seal Endorsement, Canada’s standard of excellence for skilled trades, can work anywhere in Canada.

 How do I get started with a Career in the Skilled Trades?